harmonoid/harmonoid/README.md

 - Harmonoid uses a modified version of [libmpv](https://github.com/mpv-player/mpv/tree/master/libmpv) for media playback capabilities on desktop.
 The compilation setup & other information can be found [here](https://github.com/alexmercerind/harmonoid-custom-codec).
 The application bundles a minimal & LGPL compilant version of [mpv](https://github.com/mpv-player/mpv) shared library (`mpv-2.dll`).
 Users are free to update/change to their own preferred libmpv by replacing the `mpv-2.dll` file present in Harmonoid's application directory.

-- Harmonoid also depends upon some of the packages available on pub.dev.
+- Harmonoid also depends upon some of the awesome packages available on pub.dev.
 A complete list of those can be found [here](https://github.com/harmonoid/harmonoid/blob/47d879cdf7151069bc40722235e79e7144f92f4c/pubspec.yaml#L32-L81).

+- [YouTube](https://www.youtube.com/) & [YouTube Music](https://music.youtube.com/) is owned by [Google LLC](https://about.google/).
+Playback of videos & music is governed by [YouTube Terms of Service](https://www.youtube.com/t/terms).
+The application does not store any music/video streams locally, neither saves files on the disk.
+The content is shown in a manner similar to how a normal web-browser functions.

 ## Bonus